-The percentage of reports that met the standard for full reporting in CFER-H V1.1 was higher than CFER-H V1.2: 47.6% (128,493 / 270,098) for V1.1 compared to 4.0% for V1.2 (34,722 / 869,026).
-The vast majority of reports submitted in CFER-H V1.2 were partial reports (799,702 / 869,026; 92.0%), or only met the minimum Validation Data Set requirement for reports to be accepted by the PSOPPC import process (34,602 / 869,026; 4.0%).
+The percentage of reports that met the standard for full reporting in CFER-H V1.1 was higher than CFER-H V1.2: 47.6% (128,493 / 270,098) for V1.1 compared to 17.8% for V1.2 (264,466 / 1,488,137).
+The vast majority of reports submitted in CFER-H V1.2 were partial reports (1,182,362 / 1,488,137; 79.5%), or only met the minimum Validation Data Set requirement for reports to be accepted by the PSOPPC import process (41,309 / 1,488,137; 2.8%).

-Although more reports were considered full among CFER-H V1.1 submissions, most of the difference was not more detailed data, but the result of selecting Other as the CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION (EVENT TYPE).
+Although a larger percentage of reports were considered full among CFER-H V1.1 submissions when compared to CFER-H V1.2, most of the difference was not more detailed data, but the result of selecting Other as the CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION (EVENT TYPE).
 When a patient safety concern is reported as an Other EVENT TYPE, only a limited number of generic informational data elements are collected, in contrast to each specific EVENT TYPE for which detailed event-specific data elements are collected.
-A review of information provided for Other events did not identify a need for new types of patient safety events to be specified and added to CFER-H, but the information will be considered for future data elements and answer values, and for educational purposes for PSOs.
-The frequent selection of Other appeared to be predominantly the result of attempts to map data from various systems into CFER-H data elements.
+This means that Other EVENT TYPE records are more likely to be classified as full than records from the remaining EVENT TYPES.
+Additionally, a smaller number of PSOs reported a larger proportion of full Other records in V1.1, than occurred in V1.2, causing the portion of full records for Other events to decline in V1.2.
+The frequent selection of Other appeared to be predominantly the result of mapping data from various systems into CFER-H data elements.